 - Enjoys sharing secrets and jokes with friends.

-- Experiences periods of dramatic emotions and impatience (feeling that everyone is against him) and then bounces right back to everything being just fine.
+- Experiences periods of dramatic emotions and impatience (feeling that everyone is against him) and then bounce right back to everything being just fine.

 - Begins to see things from other people’s points of view.